luiscm17/ai-102-azure/1-ai-agents/Instructions/03d-use-local-mcp-server-tools.md

 1. Enter the following command to change the working directory to the folder containing the code files and list them all.

-    ```
+    ```bash
    cd ai-agents/Labfiles/03d-use-agent-tools-with-mcp/Python
    ls -a -l
     ```

     The provided files include the client and server application code.
 The Model Context Protocal provides a standardized way to connect AI models to different data sources and tools.
 We separate `client.py` and `server.py` to keep the agent logic and tool definitions modular and simulate real-world architecture.

     `server.py` defines the tools the agent can use, simulating backend services or business logic.
     `client.py` handles the AI agent setup, user prompts, and calling the tools when needed.

 ### Configure the application settings

 1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:

-    ```
+    ```bash
    python -m venv labenv
    ./labenv/bin/Activate.ps1
    pip install -r requirements.txt azure-ai-projects mcp